Tyre Nichols' family to address additional police discipline

 “I think people really know my brother did not deserve this,” he told CNN.
 “He was not that type of person.
 Yeah, he was just a good guy around the board. … We want justice.”

+A childhood friend, Ryan Wilson, said he met Nichols at a skate park when he was 12 and they became fast friends, sharing their dreams for the future.
+Nichols had some struggles while young, but he focused on making others happy, Wilson said.

+“I just feel like all he wanted to do was find his place in this world, and he just wanted to be happy,” Wilson said.

-RowVaughn and Rodney Wells, the mother and stepfather of Nichols, have accepted an invitation to attend President Joe Biden’s State of the Union address next week at the Capitol.
+RowVaughn and Rodney Wells, Nichols’ mother and stepfather, have accepted an invitation to attend President Joe Biden’s State of the Union address next week at the Capitol.
 They will attend with Rep. Steven Horsford, a Nevada Democrat and chair of the Congressional Black Caucus, according to Vincent Evans, a spokesperson for the caucus.

+Nichols’ funeral is set for Wednesday at Mississippi Boulevard Christian Church in Memphis.
+Sharpton will give the eulogy and Crump will speak immediately after the funeral.
+Those expected to be in attendance include Tamika Palmer, the mother of Breonna Taylor, and Philonise Floyd, the brother of George Floyd.

+The deaths of Taylor in Louisville, Kentucky, and Floyd in Minneapolis, at the hands of police sparked protests across the nation about racial injustice.

 Associated Press journalists Gary Fields in Memphis; Darlene Superville in Washington; and Rebecca Reynolds in Louisville, Kentucky, contributed to this report.
 For more coverage of the Tyre Nichols case, go to https://apnews.com/hub/tyre-nichols.